-Reports of antisocial behaviour can also be made by way of e-mail to asb@eastlothian.gov.uk or via the council's website www.eastlothian.gov.uk.
+Reports of antisocial behaviour can also be made by way of e-mail or via the council's website.

-Section Eight: The Provision of Mediation Services
+Section 8: The Provision of Mediation Services

-Mediation is seen as a critical part of the police and council's overall approach in tackling antisocial behaviour.
+Mediation is seen as a critical part of the Police and Council's overall approach in tackling antisocial behaviour.